 It’s so much fun to go through the boys’ homemade ornaments, the ones we purchased them when they were little, trinkets we have picked up on our anniversary adventures and all the various odds and ends that have become a part of our holiday season.

-It’s nostalgic for me ~ usually leaves my eyes a little wet…but always leaves a smile on my face.
+It’s nostalgic for me ~ usually leaves my eyes a little wet…but also always leaves a smile on my face.

-What about the Leftovers!
+What About The Leftovers!

 We also have a traditional Day-After-Thanksgiving meal, which we have lovingly termed “ga-mush.” (pronounced g’moosh).
 One year, Hubby took all the leftovers and layered them in a crock-pot ~ yes, ALL the layers!!
 I was able to get him to leave the cranberry sauce out of the picture, but it still found its way into the dish.

 In any case, he layered it all in the crock-pot and, when it was ready and we were hungry, we could serve ourselves as needed.

 Two years ago, however, we took g’moosh to a whole new level and created sandwiches out of them.
 Instead of layering them in a crock-pot (which we did not have because we were homeless due to a move and staying at my in-laws’ home for the holidays), we layered Thanksgiving leftovers between split brown ‘n serve rolls (there are those rolls again!!).
 The only non-traditional addition was a layer of Swiss cheese, which was a recommendation taken from a recipe I had found just before the holidays last year.

 It was a hit!!
 The boys loved it and we are planning to do it again this year!

 The Day After Thanksgiving Movie – Yup, Christmas again!